demisto/content-docs/docs/integrations/pycharm-plugin.md

 ### Create a Python file

-1. Under the **Cortex XSOAR Settings** toolbar, you’ll have two button named `Create Cortex XSOAR Automation Configuration` and `Create Cortex XSOAR Integration Configuration`
+1. Under the **Cortex XSOAR Settings** toolbar, you’ll have two buttons named `Create Cortex XSOAR Automation Configuration` and `Create Cortex XSOAR Integration Configuration`
 2. Click the appropriate button.
 A new Cortex XSOAR YML file is created for this script, and you can now define arguments and other settings.

 ### Edit an Existing Cortex XSOAR File